Gaguchi/Ticketing/docs/SYSTEM_ARCHITECTURE.md

 ### Access Control

 ```
-Superuser:
+Django Superuser (is_superuser=True):
-  ✓ Full access to all projects, tickets, companies, tags
+  ✓ Full system administration access
-  ✓ Can create/edit/delete tags and companies
+  ✓ Can access Django admin panel
-  ✓ Can manage any ticket
+  ✓ Can manage ALL projects, companies, users
+  ✓ Bypasses all permission checks

+Project Superadmin (UserRole.role='superadmin'):
+  ✓ Full control over THEIR projects only
+  ✓ Create/edit/delete their projects
+  ✓ Manage project members (add/remove with any role)
+  ✓ Create companies
+  ✓ Manage companies (add/remove admins and users)
+  ✓ Create/edit/delete tags for their projects
+  ✓ Full access to all tickets in their projects
+  ✗ Cannot access other projects (unless explicitly granted role)
+  ✗ Cannot access Django admin panel (unless also is_staff)

+Project Admin (UserRole.role='admin'):
+  ✓ View all tickets in their projects
-  ✓ System administration
+  ✓ Create tickets

-IT Admin (Company Admin):
+  ✓ Edit their own tickets
+  ✓ Assign tickets to other users
+  ✓ Manage ticket tags
+  ✗ Cannot create/edit/delete the project
+  ✗ Cannot manage project members
+  ✗ Cannot create companies
+  ✗ Cannot access other projects

+Project User (UserRole.role='user'):
+  ✓ Create tickets in their projects
+  ✓ Edit their own tickets
+  ✓ View tickets they're assigned to
+  ✓ View tickets for companies they're members of
+  ✗ Cannot assign tickets to others
+  ✗ Cannot manage project or companies
+  ✗ Cannot access other projects

+Project Manager (UserRole.role='manager'):
+  ✓ View all tickets in their projects
+  ✓ View reports and analytics
+  ✗ Cannot create or edit tickets
+  ✗ Cannot manage project or companies
+  ✗ Cannot access other projects

+Company Admin (Company.admins):
   ✓ View all projects linked to their companies
   ✓ View company-specific tickets in those projects
   ✓ Auto-assigned to new company-specific tickets
   ✓ Can manage company users
-  ✓ Can create/update/delete their companies
-  ✗ Cannot manage tags (view only)
+  ✗ Cannot create companies (needs to be project superadmin)
   ✗ Cannot access unrelated projects

-Company User:
+Company User (Company.users):
   ✓ View projects linked to their companies
   ✓ View company-specific tickets (read-only for their company)
   ✓ Create tickets for their company
   ✗ Cannot manage companies
   ✗ Cannot access unrelated projects

-Project Member:
-  ✓ View all tickets in their projects (general + company-specific)
-  ✓ Create tickets in their projects
-  ✓ Update tickets they're assigned to
-  ✗ Cannot manage tags (view only)
-  ✗ Cannot manage companies
-  ✗ Cannot access other projects

-Non-Member:
-  ✗ Cannot see project
-  ✗ Cannot access tickets
-  ✗ Cannot see companies
 ```

 ### Data Isolation

 **Project-Level Isolation:**

-- Users see projects they're members of OR projects linked to their companies
+- Users see projects they have UserRole records for OR projects linked to their companies
 - API filters tickets/columns/tags by user's accessible projects
 - Cross-project references not allowed
+- **UserRole.role determines what user can DO within the project**

 **Company-Level Isolation:**